Candog85/Project-Apollo/README.md

 # Simplifying the College Search Process Through Digestible Data

-Simplify the search for the college of your dreams.
-With your grades and interests, find what's best for you.
+## Apollo: Guiding your Future

+Lost scholars can turn to our app for guidance.
+Using college parameters such as **tuition**, **SAT score**, and **population preferences**, we guide future college scholars through the tedious search for the college of their dreams.

 <hr>

-## ⚠️ CURRENTLY A WORK IN PROGRESS!
+## ⚠️ CURRENTLY A WORK IN PROGRESS

 <hr>

-*brought to you by Kerdon Chapman, Farhan Chowdury, and Noel Singh!*
-*Brooklyn Navy Yard STEAM Center*
+*brought to you by Kerdon Chapman, Farhan Chowdury, and Noel Singh of the Brooklyn Navy Yard STEAM Center!*